-Most games work best with 16GB of RAM, and the difference in performance between 8GB and 16GB is noticeable.
+Some games work best with 16GB of RAM, and the difference in performance between 8GB and 16GB is noticeable.
 You will also be able to run apps in the background without changing how the game works.
-For games like Call of Duty Warzone and Player Unknown’s Battlegrounds (PUBG), 16GB RAM is recommended.
+For games like World of Warcraft and Player Unknown’s Battlegrounds (PUBG), 16GB RAM is recommended.

 Why 16GB Ram might not be enough for some people